PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 - ![Peerings required for Fully Meshed topology](https://learn.microsoft.com/en-us/azure/architecture/networking/media/peering-number-chart.png)

 - ref to MS docs: [Patterns and topologies for inter-spoke communication](https://learn.microsoft.com/en-us/azure/architecture/networking/spoke-to-spoke-networking)

+## Azure Virtual Network Manager

+When deploying a Hub you can also deploy a Azure Virtual Network Manager (AVNM).
+AVNM will be deployed in the HUB resource group and will add the Spoke VNET's as 'static' members of the Network Group.
+Connectivity configuration is added to support HUB&Spoke topology.
+Configuration will be deployed using a Deployment Script and User Assigned Identity.

+Note: You will need to have 'Owner' rights on the HUB resource group to deploy AVNM.
+The deployment script will create a User Assigned Identity and assign the 'Network Contributor' role to the HUB resource group.

 ## Parameters overview